stevekochscience/sqlschool/sql-quiz.md

 date:   2014-04-01 00:00:57
 ---

-We heard that a lot of people have been using [SQL School](/) to prep for Analytics interviews.
-We don't believe in teaching to the test &mdash; you'll find a lot of information in SQL School that will be helpful on the job but likely won't come up in an onsite interview.
+If you're using [SQL School](/) to prep for an interview on an Analytics team, you're not alone &mdash; we've received many questions and comments from folks hoping to land a sweet job analyzing data.
+We don't believe in teaching to a test &mdash; SQL School is designed to arm you with skills that will be helpful on the job but likely won't come up in an onsite interview.
 That said, some test prep is helpful, too.
-This quiz includes questions similar to those that we at Mode have personally heard in interviews or that SQL School students have relayed to us.
+This quiz includes questions similar to those that we've personally heard (and asked) in interviews or that SQL School students have shared with us.

-You probably shouldn't even bother with this quiz until you've completed SQL School's [basic tutorial](/the-basics/basic-concepts.html) and most of the [intermediate tutorial](/intermediate/aggregation-functions.html).
+As most interviewers are looking for deep understanding and problem-solving ability, a mastery of the skills in the [basic](/the-basics/basic-concepts.html) and [intermediate](/intermediate/aggregation-functions.html) tutorials is recommended before attempting this quiz.
 Some questions also draw from the lessons on [Subqueries](/advanced/subqueries.html) and [Window Functions](/advanced/window-functions.html).

 ###Part 1: Conecpts
 These questions are meant to assess your understanding of how SQL manipulates data.
 You don't need to actually write any code &mdash; just write clear answers.